CTAQ Research Endowment Fund Grant Awards - 2022

-- Funding will be available in the summer of 2020.
+- Funding will be available in the fall of 2022.
 Queen’s Research Ethics Board approval must be obtained before funds are made available.

 Each submission must include:

-1. A completed CTAQ Endowment Fund Application Form emailed with supporting documents to firstname.lastname@example.org prior to March 31, 2020.
+1. A completed CTAQ Endowment Fund Application Form emailed with all supporting documents to firstname.lastname@example.org prior to

 2. A TRAQ DSS (Award) (http://www.queensu.ca/traq/signon.html) must be completed for all applications in order to be considered for funding and, if successful, for the administration of the project.
 TRAQ will electronically route your application for department head and/or additional review and authorization.
 Applicants using hospital resources must allow sufficient time for hospital operations directors’ review and approval.
 The completed application must be uploaded to the TRAQ DSS .
 (When completing the Sponsor tab, the Agency is “Southeastern Ontario Academic Medical Organization (SEAMO)” and the Program is “Research (CTAQ) Endowment Fund”).